dralshehri/epiweeks/docs/index.rst

    >>> Week(2018, 53)
    Traceback...
-   ValueError: week must be in 1..52 for year
+   ValueError: Week must be in 1..52 for year: 53

    >>> Week.fromstring("2019W01", system="mmwr")
    Traceback...
-   ValueError: method must be 'cdc' or 'iso'
+   ValueError: System must be in ('cdc', 'iso'): 'mmwr'

    >>> Year(22019)
    Traceback...
-   ValueError: year must be in 1..9999
+   ValueError: Year must be in 1..9999: 22019

 Online Tool
 -----------